danijelthales/synthetix-faq-bot/README.md

 2. Add the question answer in JSON format to the answers folder with the same number, e.g. 60.json.
 The JSON format corresponds to Discord [Embeds](https://discordjs.guide/popular-topics/embeds.html) to support rich text, images and embedded links.
 3. Optionally categorize the question to make it findable by category in categories/categories.json file.
 If you strongly believe the question needs a dedicated category, feel free to add a new one.
 4. If you want the new question to be available via one or more aliases, add it to the file categories/aliases.json
-5. If the question should have an image, add the image to images folder and reference it from the answer fire.
+5. If the question should have an image, add the image to images folder and reference it from the answer json.
 Only one image per reply is supported with Discord Embeds.